mibutec/spring-modules/README.md

         }
     }

-That configuration may be used in your tests as a substitute for the real `StudentServiceComponent`, so your test may use the `Repository` mock instead of starting the whole persistence framework.
+That configuration may be used in your tests as a substitute for the real `StudentServiceModule`, so your test may use the `Repository` mock instead of starting the whole persistence framework.

 ## ModuleTest

     @ModuleTest
-    @Import(StudentServiceComponent.class)
+    @Import(StudentServiceModule.class)
-    @AlternativeComponentConfigurations({CourseServiceMockConfiguration.class, StudentDaoMockConfiguration.class})
+    @AlternativeModuleConfigurations({CourseServiceMockConfiguration.class, StudentDaoMockConfiguration.class})
-    public class StudentServiceComponentTest {
+    public class StudentServiceModuleTest {
         @Autowired
         private StudentService testee;
         @Autowired